Dianxi Xiaoge: Style

 Compared to other rural creators in China, Dianxi Xiageo's videos do not have as much speaking and have "more refined countryside images" as her videos are skillfully filmed and edited.
 Writing for Mashable, Amanda Yeo called her "basically a kindhearted Disney heroine made real — you get the impression that she lives in happy harmony with her family, her local community, and nature all at once".
 A Southern Metropolis Daily reviewer found that her videos over the years had improved in having clearer audio and more apt background music.
 The scholar Han Li found that after Dianxi Xiaoge partnered with the MCN Papitube, she has capably demonstrated her "flight from the city".
 Likening Dianxi Xiaoge to the Chinese documentary television series A Bite of China, Xinhua said Dianxi Xiaoge could be called A Bite of Yunnan in introducing Yunnan cuisine to the world.
 Kaila Yu of Paper called Dianxi Xiaoge a cottagecore producer who embodies "the traditional family unit", a common theme of Chinese creators in the genre.
 Worcester Polytechnic Institute professor Jennifer deWinter said of Dianxi Xiaoge's videos, "It's a complete brain break: pleasant sounds and pleasant visuals and a kind of Chinese cottagecore aesthetic."
 Li concluded that the high viewership of her videos is owing to the bucolic rural way of living, the peaceful imagery, and the uncommon dishes and ways of cooking in Yunnan.
-She goes through a rose garden at the beginning of a rose dishes video.
-The weather is entreating and similar to spring, and the video allows the audience to see multiple picturesque rural scenes.
-Accentuating the striking imagery, "the rhythmically cut shots range between wide angles of the entire garden and close-ups of individual flowers".
-In a second video, she makes "tripewrapped pork" in which she shows how to cure and make pork tripe through multiple Yunnan methods.
-She includes cutaways to show that time has passed since two months are needed to preserve the pork tripe.
-The cutaways depict the townspeople living in a bucolic, relaxed manner.
-Dianxi Xiaoge routinely puts on a simple shirt and a cone-shaped hat made of bamboo which makes her come across as "simple, unadorned and accessible".
-She purposefully distinguishes herself from the latest ways of cooking from the city using her "rudimentary (if not primitive) countryside" cooking tools.
-With her family members and occasionally people from her village, she eats a communal meal in their home's courtyard, conversing in the region's dialect.
-The scene gives the audience "a most intimate, homey, and harmonious atmosphere", Li said.